This article has links to products and services we love, which we may make commission from.

 You’ll also see dance classes and other events taking advantage of the hot temps.

 All year round, you can check out the Apple Garden in West Village Park, which is named after the bronze sculpture designed by Stephan Weiss at its center.

 19. Explore the Catacombs

 If you want to experience one of the weirdest things to do in New York, you’ll have to go underground to check out the catacombs at Basilica of St. Patrick’s Old Cathedral (260–264 Mulberry Street) by candlelight.

-Your 90-minute tour of the 19th-century cathedral will travel to a place where the general public isn’t allowed and explore the two walled cemeteries where many prominent Catholic New Yorkers have been laid to rest.
+This night tour, takes you to the place that the general public isn’t allowed to explore the two walled cemeteries where many prominent Catholic New Yorkers have been laid to rest.

 If you want to see some other spooky things you can do in New York, check out this guide.

 Know Before You Go

-- The tour is not recommended for children, wheelchairs users, pregnant people, or anyone over 80 years old.
+- The tour is not recommended for children, wheelchair users, pregnant people, or anyone over 80 years old.

 20. Get a Scoop at the Chinatown Ice Cream Factory

 Since 1978 this family-run spot has been delighting locals and visitors with its wide variety of regular flavors like Almond Cookie, Green Tea, and Thai Iced Tea.

 No matter how many times you the Chinatown Ice Cream Factory (65 Baynard Street), there will always be something new to try; they’ve got a rotation of special appearance flavors such as Caramel Bacon Swirl, Chocolate Lavender, and NYC Cupcake.

 21. Chinatown Fair Family Fun Center

 Once you’ve eaten as much ice cream as possible, walk around the corner to the Chinatown Fair Family Fun Center as seen in the 1984 film, on Mott Street.

 Whether you want to play classic games you played as a kid or try something new; the Chinatown Fair will be a fun way to spend an afternoon experiencing one of the most offbeat things to do in NYC.